TGAU / GCSE

 • Where are the qualifications for our ALN learners?

 Thank you for your question.
-The National 14-16 Qualifications are being designed to meet the needs of all learners, including those with additional learning needs, both through the level of demand and through the breadth of subjects and learning preferences.
-Across the general, work-related and skills-based subject areas, qualifications will be available for learners at Entry levels 1 to 3, level 1 and level 2.
+The National 14-16 Qualifications are being designed to meet the needs of all learners, including those with additional learning needs, both through the level of demand and through the breadth of subjects and learning preferences

 For example, the general Foundation qualifications will be offered, spanning Entry 1 through to level 1, in subjects that sit alongside the GCSE subjects within each Area of Learning Experience.
 These include Humanities, Combined science, Digital technology, Design and Technology, Expressive Arts, Mathematics and Numeracy, Cymraeg, Core Cymraeg, English and International languages pathways.
 There will also be a suite of practical based Work-related Foundation qualifications in 15 subjects, such as Hospitality and Catering, Motor Vehicle Maintenance and Sport, Leisure and Recreation.
 The full list is available in our decisions report.
 Across both sets of Foundation qualifications, learners will be able to pick units from different levels, to account for learners with spiky profiles.